evilnick/charmedk8sthings/README.md

 # charmedk8sthings
 simple helper scipts for managing ck8s docs.
-Edit to point at your own fork, etc.
+Edit to point at your own fork (which you must have created!), etc.
+No warranty implied!